Margot Holmes - International Artists' Manager

-An interview article and photos by Rosemary Phillips, January 2008
+An interview article by Rosemary Phillips, January 2008

 “Fair, honest, wicked sense of humour, hard working, an appreciation of all things artistic, and a full loving heart are the qualities of a great artist manager.
 For me though, they are the qualities of an even better friend.
 I have found these qualities and more in the years I have known Margot.
 In my world, she is a gem.”
 Joelle Rabu, Nanaimo chanteuse.

-On Mondays and Wednesdays Margot would head over to the Mainland to take care of the British Columbia Boys Choir.
-“That's my income,” she would say laughing, because at that time Margot still contributed most of her work on a volunteer basis.
+On Mondays and Wednesdays Margot headed over to the Mainland to take care of the British Columbia Boys Choir.
+“That's my income,” she said laughing, because at that time Margot still contributed most of her work on a volunteer basis.
 Recently she said, “I always tell people that if they want a job they should volunteer.
 When I first moved to Nanaimo I didn't know anybody.
 I wanted to get to know people so I volunteered with the symphony, and opened my mouth a few too many times!”

 That was 1996, and in 1997 the VI Symphony hired her.
 “I was paid a small fee.
 The symphony had no money.
 It used to be just me in the office.
 We had administration staff who were hired through short-term government grants and because we couldn't pay them when the grants were through, they couldn't stay.
 Now we have a great team of arts administrators who all work on a variety of projects.
 They are not being paid a huge amount of money, but they are rewarded in other ways, and are part of the excitement.
 The goal is always that we are working to the same end, putting great artists on stage.”

 That end goal is also about having a happy audience and happy performers.
 “We have a fabulous group of patrons who love their symphony and will support it,” added Margot.
 As the audience sits comfortably in their seats watching a performance, Margot is in the wings, invisible in her black outfits, making sure that everything is going smoothly.